 - Using statewide data to identify CAHs who need extra assistance through site visits and partner engagement

-- Providing targeting strategic planning
+- Providing targeted strategic planning

-- Providing a statewide annual Population Health Summit with state partners for CAHs, rural health networks (RHN), community partners and stakeholders
+- Providing a statewide annual Population Health Summit with state partners for CAHs, Rural Health Networks (RHN), community partners and stakeholders

-- Support the development of new provider types including community paramedics, community health workers, health coaches and care coordinators
+- Support the development of new provider types including community paramedics, community health workers, health coaches, and care coordinators

 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.